Zumba® Fitness with Shannon in Springville, Utah!

 - Bring water and a towel if you want.
-There's a drinking fountain in class (and restrooms, in case you wondered), but you'll be glad to have your own bottle since the fountain's at the front of the class.
+There's a drinking fountain nearby, but you'll be glad to have your own bottle so you don't miss much of class.
 Some people like a towel to wipe their glistening brows during the workout.

 - Have fun!
 Let yourself go.
 Enjoy the music, and enjoy the feeling of moving your body to it.
 This goes with the first point about not worrying, but it's worth saying twice!

 - Talk to your instructor!
 I like to get to know my students individually (and, OK, my memory's bad with name and faces, but give me a little time; I get it eventually!).
 I'm here for you.
 Without you, I would not teach.
 Ask me questions.
 Tell me what you like, or what you need help with.
 If you can't catch me before or after class, use the contact form on this website or drop me a message on Facebook.